aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/080_git_repos/010-update-metadata.md

 ### 6. Validate update to labels and addons

-Goto to the **Settings > Clusters > hub-cluster** in the Argo CD dashboard.
+Go to to the **Settings > Clusters > hub-cluster** in the Argo CD dashboard.
 Examine the Hub-Cluster Cluster object.
-This will confirm that GitOps Bridge has successfully updated the Labels and Annotations.
+This will confirm that GitOps Bridge has successfully updated the Annotations.

 ![Hub Cluster Updated Metadata](/static/images/hubcluster-update-metadata.png)

 Argo CD pulls labels and annotations for the cluster object from a kubernetes secret.
-We used gitops bridge to update labels and annotations for the secret.
+We used gitops bridge to update annotations for the secret.

 You can check the Labels and annotations on the cluster secret: